 He's Helping Other's Optimize Their Life

-Josh Holland is a holistic, nationally certified, accomplished celebrity trainer and fitness expert who utilizes his strong knowledge in exercise science, biomechanics, nutrition, and ancestral health to develop proven techniques and programs.
+Today's Healthy Hueman is Josh Holland.
+He is a holistic, nationally certified, accomplished celebrity trainer and fitness expert who utilizes his strong knowledge in exercise science, biomechanics, nutrition, and ancestral health to develop proven techniques and programs.
 Having transformed the bodies of a host of celebrities including Madonna, Oscar Isaac and Roger Waters, Josh has been responsible for the health and wellness of many notable people in the worlds of business, fashion and entertainment.

 When did you fall in love with wellness?